 When writing feels like work, it can be helpful to “answer” the journal prompts with images, the way I did in these examples from my sketchbook.
 (This journal was made in 2001-2002, and the first time I tried working in a Moleskin journal.)

 If you fear drawing or playing with art supplies, look through magazines or books for images, and simply paste them in your journal.

-And if you want to overcome your fear of the blank page, take a peek at workshops you can take with me.
+And if you want to overcome your fear of the blank page, take a peek at The Creative Sketchbook.

 Overcoming page fright is easier and happens more quickly than you might imagine.

 I wish someone had shown me how to not be so afraid to put down whatever I wanted on my own blank pages all those years ago.

 I wish someone had invited me to journal with them, just for the company.